-

 Spinning in Less Than a Week

-In less than a week, actually in four days, we will climb into a tube, breathe recycled air, rise in the atmosphere. and the Earth will spin beneath us.
-It will spin showing us the Sierras, it will grow dark … Continue reading
+In less than a week— actually, in four days— we will climb into a tube, breathe recycled air, and rise into the atmosphere as the Earth spins beneath us.
+It will spin the Sierras under us.
+It will darken over … Continue reading

 Posted in Commentary